helgoboss/helgobox/doc/user-guide.md

 Mutes the track if the incoming absolute control value is greater than 0%, otherwise unmutes the track.

+###### Track: Peak

+This is a feedback-only target!
+It turns your feedback-capable controller into a VU meter by constantly reporting the current volume of the configured track to it.

+In addition to connecting it with a LED ring or motor fader source (which should be obvious), it can also be used with a single LED to build a clipping indicator:

+1. Set *Target Min* to the minimum dB value that should make your clipping LED turn on.
+Leave *Target Max* at 12.00 dB.
+2. Make sure the *Out-of-range* behavior is set to "Min or max".
+3. If you have an LED that supports multiple colors, you will probably see a rainbow of colors flashing up which can be quite confusing.
+Use the feedback transformation formula `x = ceil(y)` to restrict the feedback to just two values:
+   Min (0%) or Max (100%).
+You can then use *Source Min* and *Max* to adjust the off/on LED colors.

+At the moment this target only reports peak volume, not RMS.

 ###### Track: Select/unselect